manulaiko/Kalaazu/doc/Module Architecture.md

 It's the in-game module, it will handle the connections from the client and act upon them.

+This module has access to the *Persistence Layer* module in order to query the database.
+It also has access to the *Event System* module to subscribe and publish events.

 The CMS
 -------

 It's the website, it provides the user with a web page to perform certain actions that can't be done in-game.

+This module has access to the *Persistence Layer* module in order to query the database.
+It also has access to the *Event System* module to subscribe and publish events.

 The persistence layer
 ---------------------

 It's the database representation.
-It abstracts the database server from the rest of the modules providing a more solid and scalable system.
+It abstracts the database server from the rest of the modules providing a more solid and scalable system

+This module provides a *read-only* interface for the rest of the modules and relies on the *Event System* module to update the data.

 The event system
 ----------------